 Skip to main content

-New in version: 2.12.0 OAuth Proxy enables FastMCP servers to authenticate with OAuth providers that don’t support Dynamic Client Registration (DCR).
+New in version: 2.12.0 The OAuth proxy enables FastMCP servers to authenticate with OAuth providers that don’t support Dynamic Client Registration (DCR).
 This includes virtually all traditional OAuth providers: GitHub, Google, Azure, AWS, Discord, Facebook, and most enterprise identity systems.
 For providers that do support DCR (like Descope and WorkOS AuthKit), use RemoteAuthProvider instead.
 MCP clients expect to register automatically and obtain credentials on the fly, but traditional providers require manual app registration through their developer consoles.
-OAuth Proxy bridges this gap by presenting a DCR-compliant interface to MCP clients while using your pre-registered credentials with the upstream provider.
+The OAuth proxy bridges this gap by presenting a DCR-compliant interface to MCP clients while using your pre-registered credentials with the upstream provider.
 When a client attempts to register, the proxy returns your fixed credentials.
 When a client initiates authorization, the proxy handles the complexity of callback forwarding—storing the client’s dynamic callback URL, using its own fixed callback with the provider, then forwarding back to the client after token exchange.
 This approach enables any MCP client (whether using random localhost ports or fixed URLs like Claude.ai) to authenticate with any traditional OAuth provider, all while maintaining full OAuth 2.1 and PKCE security.

 Implementation